 The exponentially accelerating rate of change throughout the industrial world since the early 20th century has resulted in increasing alarm about the resulting effects on health and the environment.
-Environmentally concerned groups have been focusing their attention on the use of chemicals, hormones, antibiotics and genetically modified, altered and irradiated food and clothing products to list but a few.
-This has led to an increase in awareness of the value of the organic produce both to the individual and our ecosphere as a whole.
-In turn this led to the present ever-growing demand for organic, non-toxic products with many willing to pay a premium price for them.
+Environmentally concerned groups have been focusing their attention on the use of chemicals, hormones, antibiotics and genetically modified, altered, and irradiated food and clothing products to list but a few.
+This has led to an increase in awareness of the value of the organic produce both to the individual and our Ecosphere as a whole.
+In turn, this led to the present, ever-growing demand for organic, non-toxic products with many willing to pay a premium price for them.

 Seeing such profit opportunities, this burgeoning market has been ripe for abuse with “organic” labels fraudulently slapped on produce and products that did not live up to the claims.
-In the 1980s, consumer and farming groups began pressuring governments all over the world to regulate organic production and establish certification standards to insure quality and consistency in products labeled “organic”.
+In the 1980s, consumer and farming groups began pressuring governments all over the world to regulate organic production and establish certification standards to insure quality and consistency in products labelled “organic”.

-Before a product can be labeled as organic, specific standards must be met.
+Before a product can be labelled as organic, specific standards must be met.
 These standards require farmers to use methods that maximize the health of the soil, conserve water and lessen air pollution.
-Though requirements are somewhat varied in different countries, specific standards to certify as organic are generally as follows:
+Though requirements somewhat varied in different countries, specific standards to certify as organic are generally as follows:

 After going through the rigorous process required for certification, producers are able to use the certified organic seal.
-There are four levels of organic products labels, defined by the percentage of organic ingredients contained in the final product.
+There are four levels of organic product labels, defined by the percentage of organic ingredients contained in the final product.

-Understanding the process of certificationand the meticulous standards that must be met and maintained by producers and handlers to qualify is reassuring to know that your food is safe and healthy.
+Understanding the process of certification and the meticulous standards that must be met and maintained by producers and handlers to qualify is reassuring to know that your food is safe and healthy.
 You know that it is free of toxic additives, chemicals, hormones and antibiotics.
 When the BioGro organic label is present, you know that the higher price you're paying for organic over the non-organic counterparts is worth it and well-earned.